ulfsri/neris-nodejs-client/README.md

 - A great place to start if you are integrating with the NERIS platform.
 - Maintained by the NERIS team in a best-effort.
 - Open to contributions.
 Please start from [the issue tracker](https://github.com/ulfsri/neris-nodejs-client/issues), especially if a proposed change is large.
 We can help determine if a change belongs here or in a fork.
-- Used by the NERIS dev team internally.
+- Used by the NERIS development team internally.

 **This repo is not**